CMakePP/CMakePPLang/docs/source/developer/initial_setup.rst

 Building CMakePPLang
 ====================

-CMakePPLang is built on top of and extends the `CMake language <CMake_>`_, so "building" CMakePPLang is performed during CMake's configuration step.
-The build step usually required by projects using CMake is not required to build CMakePPLang itself, so it will not be included here.

-Once the CMakePPLang source code has been downloaded, navigate into the new ``CMakePPLang`` directory and run the following command to build it:
+CMakePPLang is built on top of and extends the `CMake language <CMake_>`__, so "building" CMakePPLang is performed during CMake's configuration step.
+Once the CMakePPLang source code has been downloaded, navigate into the new ``CMakePPLang`` directory and run the following command to "build" CMakePPLang:

 For \*nix-based systems (including Mac OSX):